syncfusion-content/wpf-docs/wpf/Scheduler/DaysView.md

 {% endtabs %}
 ![Selection restriction in timeslots in WPF Scheduler](DaysView_Images/adding-Timebasis_Recurringtimeregion.png)

-If set `CanMergeAdjacentRegions` of `SpecialTimeRegion` is false.
-SpecialTimeRegion will be rendering on Date basis.
+If the `CanMergeAdjacentRegions` of `SpecialTimeRegion` is set to false.
+The SpecialTimeRegion will be rendering on Date basis.

 ![Selection restriction in timeslots in WPF Scheduler](DaysView_Images/adding-Datebasis_Recurringtimeregion.png)